 In Da Xuan we are primarily interested in engaging in a personal daily practice that will progressively reveal more details about how we function, while simultaneously building an excess of personal resources and energy that will keep us full of vitality while we undergo our search.
 While there are various philosophies that frame what we do, students are not asked to take on particular beliefs, but rather to continue practicing so as to discover what the framing ideas are pointing to – through direct, personal experience.
 Practice leads to more information, more information leads to better decisions, and more energy helps us to confront the challenges of life with vitality.

 We approach our practice in a balanced and centered way – Daoists are, after all, most famous for the Yin Yang symbol (a symbol originally created by Daoist practitioners), which pictures opposite forces moving around a central point in harmony with each other.

 The first port of call is to consider the spectrum of Yin and Yang in the human being – the physical body (Yin), the breath/circulation (Yin + Yang), and the mind (Yang).
 To create balance in ourselves, we treat each aspect as being of equal importance and as such give them the same amount of attention in our practice.
-When we develop qualities and capacities related to each of these aspects, rather than choreographed performances, we are able to discover the possibility of fully expressing our own individuality, rather than becoming a copy of the teacher.
+We develop universal qualities and capacities related to each of these aspects, rather than choreographed performances, which allows us to discover the possibility of fully expressing our own individuality without becoming a mere copy of the teacher.

 An overview gives us an idea of what this looks like: